About A Girl

 Then,

-she comes across a booth for a club called
+she comes across a booth for a club

 “Women’s Rights Club.”